Operations Wallace and Hardy: Operations

-On 27 July Operation Hardy I commenced - 55 men and seven Jeeps of 2nd Special Air Service under the command of Captain Grant Hibbert were parachuted near Châtillon-sur-Seine.
+On 27 July Operation Hardy I commenced - 9 men and three Jeeps of 2nd Special Air Service under the command of Captain Grant Hibbert were parachuted near Châtillon-sur-Seine, dropping on to the already established 1SAS Operation Houndsworth base.
 They set up their base in the nearby forest and linked up with local elements of the French resistance.
 The previous month however 2,000 Germans swept the region and killed 37 Maquisards many of whom had been tortured.
 Nevertheless, Hibbert all too aware of the situation undertook reconnaissance of the German strength and dispositions in the area.

-Despite being under orders not to engage the Germans, many of his men undertook aggressive patrols against rail and road communications over which reinforcements could be moved.
+Tasked with stockpiling ammunition; fuel; supplies and galvanising the local Maquis in anticipation of the Wallace force arriving, many of his men undertook aggressive patrols against rail and road communications over which reinforcements could be moved.
 Crucially they blew up a stretch of railway between Dijon and Langres and decimated a German convoy which was heading towards the Normandy front.

 With the Allied breakout in Normandy, it was realized that more and more Germans would be retreating through the area of SAS operations.
 In addition the German reinforcements for Operation Dragoon'in the South of France, would also be diverted through the region as well as its retreat.
 As a result, the area was to be reinforced by more SAS troopers along with members of SOE.
-Reinforcement parties and supplies were dropped in the same area on 8, 17, 20 and 23 August, and late in the same month the Hardy I party would be joined a bigger operation - codenamed Wallace.
+Reinforcement parties and supplies were dropped in the same area on 8, 17, 20 and 23 August, and late in the same month the Hardy party would be joined a bigger operation - codenamed Wallace.